pragatipatel26/cpu_scheduling/README.md

 Main purpose of CPU scheduling is to maximize the CPU Utilization and minimize the response and waiting time for process.

 ## Terminology
+# Arrival Time
-1)Arrival Time: The time at which the process arrives in the ready queue.
+The time at which the process arrives in the ready queue.
+# Completion Time
-2)Completion Time: The time at which the process completes its execution.
+The time at which the process completes its execution.
+# Burst Time
-3)Burst Time: Time required by a process for CPU execution.
+Time required by a process for CPU execution.
+# Turn Around Time
-4)Turn Around Time: Time Difference between completion time and arrival time.
+Time Difference between completion time and arrival time.
+# Waiting Time(W.T)
-5)Waiting Time(W.T): Time Difference between turn around time and burst time.
+Time Difference between turn around time and burst time.